chaynHQ/bloom-backend/README.md

 3. Revert Migration
 - `typeorm:migration:revert` - Reverting a migration runs the down method in the migration file.
 This is useful in case we made a schema change we no longer want.

+## Deployment

+There is no need to run the build command when pushing changes to GitHub.
+Simply create a pull request (PR) for the feature/bug fix you're working on and the GitHub Actions implemented will handle building the application and Heroku will handle to deployment of the changes automatically.
+The automatic deployment is set to work with the Staging and Production environment respectively. *Note: There are rules set for each branch.
+You wont be able to merge your changes without your PR being reveiwed*

+`If for any reason a new environment variable is created please reach out to Anna Hughes to add the variable to the staging and production environment as needed.`

 ## Stay in touch